np3m/ce-it-infrastructure/roster/README.md

-# Cosmic Explorer COmanage Registry
+# NP3M COmanage Registry

-These instructions are a guide for setting up the [COmanage registry](https://spaces.at.internet2.edu/display/COmanage/) for the Cosmic Explorer Consortium.
+These instructions are a guide for setting up the [COmanage registry](https://spaces.at.internet2.edu/display/COmanage/) for NP3M.
 They are not intended to be an exhausive guide to COmanage, and assume that the user is familiar with the [COmanage registry data model.](https://spaces.at.internet2.edu/display/COmanage/Registry+Data+Model)